-If like us, you started the Elf on the Shelf tradition last year, or are thinking of starting this year, this blog might come in useful!
+If like us, you are well into the Elf on the Shelf tradition and are running out of ideas for Elf mischief, or if you are thinking of starting this year, this blog might come in useful!

 *Warning* If you decide to start Elf on the Shelf this year once you have started there is no going back – you have 23 more days to complete!
 It is not for everyone but we found it a bit of light-hearted fun in the run-up to Christmas and helps keep the kids on best behaviour!